-Included in investments in mortgages as at December 31, 2016 in the USD Trust were secured financing arrangements to provide financing to land development projects in Texas.
-As a result of the Reorganization, the USD Trust no longer consolidates these financing arrangements and the USD Trust and the Trust are now considered to have joint control over this entity and equity accounting is now applied.
+As described in note 4(d), included in investments in mortgages as at December 31, 2016 were secured financing arrangements to provide financing to land development projects in Texas.
+As a result of the Reorganization, the US Trust no longer consolidates these financing arrangements and the Trust and the CAD Trust are now considered to have joint control over this entity and equity accounting is now applied.
 The joint venture has been assigned title to land lots under the financing arrangement, and the borrower has the option to re-acquire these land lots, based on a fixed pricing schedule.
 These transactions are considered secured financing arrangements.
 Mortgages between the Trust and entities in which the joint ventures wholly own that were previously eliminated upon consolidation, are now separately presented as mortgages within investments in mortgages.
 During 2018, the investment in TC/M Oak Creek Trust was sold.